 Students who have a background in computer programming (from classes or other summer programs) will not be considered for the EECS curriculum track, since the CS class is designed for students with no prior experience.
 (Students with CS experience may still apply to the ME curriculum track.)

 Female MIT graduate students design and teach the classes, assisted by female MIT undergraduate students who also live in the dorm with the high school girls.
 The daily required schedule includes classes, labs, homework, and social time with other WTP students.
 WTP classes do not earn academic credit from MIT; WTP students are expected to work hard because they are excited about learning.

 Sixty participants (40 for EECS and 20 for ME) are selected from a nationwide applicant pool of the top female 11th grade math and science students.
-For summer 2014 we received 367 complete applications.
 Students must reside in the U.S. (or be U.S. citizens if living outside the U.S. ).
 We are looking for students who are not yet certain about their future college majors, and who would like to explore engineering and computer science to determine whether these fields might be of interest.